 If you are due for a mammogram and have been recently vaccinated for COVID-19, ask your doctor how long you should wait after vaccination to get your mammogram.

 The COVID-19 vaccine can cause swelling in the lymph nodes in the underarm near the injection location.
 This swelling is a normal sign that your body is building protection against COVID-19, but it could cause a false reading on a mammogram.
-Some experts recommend getting your mammogram before being vaccinated, or delaying your screening until four to six weeks after you get your vaccine.
+Some experts recommend getting your mammogram before being vaccinated or delaying a routine mammogram until four to six weeks after you get your vaccine.
+Talk to your provider if you have questions.

 Other Medical Conditions and Medicines

-Several medical conditions put people at increased risk for serious illness if they become infected with COVID-19, making it especially important to get a COVID-19 vaccine.
-Many people who were part of the clinical trials had underlying health conditions and the vaccine was safe and effective for them.
-People with any medical condition can get vaccinated, unless they have had certain allergic reactions to a COVID-19 vaccine or its ingredients (see Allergies section).
+Several medical conditions put people at increased risk for serious illness if they get COVID-19, making it especially important to get a COVID-19 vaccine.
+Many people who were part of the clinical trials had underlying health conditions, and the vaccine was safe and effective for them.
+Many millions of people in the general public with underlying medical conditions have been vaccinated.
+People with any medical condition can get vaccinated, unless they have had certain allergic reactions to a COVID-19 vaccine or its ingredients.

 If you have concerns about an underlying medical condition or medicine, discuss vaccination with your health care provider.